Hardware

 UART #

 A standard UART (Universal Asynchronous Receiver/Transmitter) interface is used for sending and receiving bytes to a TKey device app via the interface microcontroller on the TKey.
-The UART default configuration is:
+The UART configuration is:

 The UART contains a 512-byte Rx-FIFO with status (data available).